laktak/chkbit/README.md

 - create a `.chkbit` index in every subdirectory of the path it was given.
 - update the index with md5 hashes for every file.
-- report bitrot for files that rotted since the last run (check the exit status).
+- report damage for files that failed the integrity check since the last run (check the exit status).

 Run `chkbit PATH` to verify only.

 ```
 usage: chkbit.py [-h] [-u] [-f] [-i] [-q] [-v] [PATH [PATH ...]]

-Checks files for bitrot.
+Checks the data integrity of your files.
 See https://github.com/laktak/chkbit-py

 positional arguments:
   PATH